HectorZR/HectorZR/README.md

 # Hi there, I'm Hector! 👋

 ### A little about me 🧑🏻
 I'm a software developer currently living in Venezuela.
-I love coding and resolving problems with code.
+I love coding and solving problems with code.
 I always say if it works at first running there is something wrong, that's why I check twice before commit.

 ### Some interesting stats 🤓
 <div>